reek004/Blogstar/README.md

 #### Troubleshooting

-- **API Connection Error**: If you see "Cannot connect to API server," make sure the MarloweQuill server is running
+- **API Connection Error**: If you see "Cannot connect to API server," make sure the Blogstar server is running
-- **Rate Limit Exceeded**: The default setting limits requests to 5 per minute per IP; wait and try again
+- **Rate Limit Exceeded**: The default setting limits requests to 3 per minute per IP; wait and try again
 - **Content Not Generated**: Check the API response tab for detailed error messages
 - **CORS Issues**: If you're accessing the client from a different domain, you may need to adjust the CORS settings in the server